waughsh/waughsh.github.io/_posts/2019-1-21-a-generative-model-of-discourse.md

 This post tries to take a closer look at the principled work produced by Sanjeev Arora and his students: Linear Algebraic Structure of Word Senses, with Applications to Polysemy, that took a principled approach to computationally infer the meaning representation from words, and then to sentences.

-Based on their principled framework, I examined if there is a statistical test that asks this question: **"can a word be recovered from its context?"** that can be used to provide a quantitative measure of sentence embedding quality.
+Based on their principled framework, I examined if a statistical test that asks this question: **"can a word be recovered from its context?"** that can be used to provide a quantitative measure of sentence embedding quality.
 The experiments are conducted in the later sections.

 ### A Generative Model of Sentence